mr-Ucar/BBCnews/README.md

 # BBCnews
-A simple CLI tool to scrape latest BBC news.
-The latest news will also be saved as csv in your Desktop.
+### A simple CLI tool to scrape latest BBC news.
+The latest news will also be saved as csv in directory where you run the script.

 **Usage:**
 *python3 BBCnews.py*